 Exceeding the Non-Concessional Contributions cap

-If your non-concessional contributions exceed the allowable cap, the Australian Taxation Office will issue an excess non-concessional contribution determination.
+If you exceed your non-concessional (after-tax) contribution cap, the Australian Taxation Office (ATO) will issue an Excess Non-Concessional Contribution Determination.

 Benefits of Non-Concessional Contributions